Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Redis.
 [Link to Startup.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L50)</sup>

-Once the app is started, the cache is empty until the first request is made to the page that displays the upcoming concerts.
-When this page is loaded ASP.NET Core will use the SqlDatabaseConcertRepository to retrieve data from Azure SQL so it can be shown on the page.
-Let's examine the method GetUpcomingConcertsAsync from this repository.
+Once the app is started, the cache is empty until the first request is made to the **Upcoming Concerts Page**.
+ASP.NET Core uses the `SqlDatabaseConcertRepository` to retrieve data from Azure SQL so it can be shown on the page.
+Here's what the `GetUpcomingConcertsAsync` method looks like from this repository.

 ```cs
 public async Task<ICollection<Concert>> GetUpcomingConcertsAsync(int count)